Last updated: November 27th, 2019

 Some vanilla whey protein powders such as MRM Egg White Vanilla Protein (Amazon) are unbelievably delicious, clean-tasting, and sweetened with stevia in a way that somehow manages to taste like real sugar.

 This protein is great in fruit smoothies, as well as in a bowl of oatmeal or greek yogurt.

 Next time you have a sugar craving, just mix up a glass of MRM in your Blender Bottle (Amazon) and enjoy.

 3. Consider raw honey

 While raw honey contains fructose, which is a form of sugar, raw honey has been safely used for thousands of years.

 You can rest easy knowing that raw honey is light years healthier than any type of sugar that you may currently be using.

-For example, Y.S.
-Eco Bee Farms Raw Honey (Amazon) contains live enzymes, vitamins, nutrients and minerals.
+For example, genuine raw honey contains live enzymes, vitamins, nutrients and minerals.
 And, best of all, raw honey is the best-tasting sugar substitute for people with ADHD.

 Raw honey is amazing for mixing with coffee, making lemonade, or even just eating plain.